Warf Rescue Team

 Enjoy the solid ground, it won't be there long

-You have an unending supply of Warfs at your disposal with which to build a tower that reaches up to the Kadoaties.
+You have an unending supply of Warfs at your disposal to build a tower that reaches up to the Kadoaties.
 In order to rescue them, one of the Warfs in your tower needs to touch the Kadoatie.
-Once contact has been made the Kad will happily climb down the tower to safety, leaving you to progress further up the tree to save the next one.
-The location of the next Kad will (rather helpfully) be pointed out to you even before it comes into view with a big, red arrow, as shown here:
+Once contact has been made the Kadoatie will happily climb down the tower to safety, leaving you to progress further up the tree to save the next one.
+The location of the next Kadoatie will (rather helpfully) be pointed out to you even before it comes into view with a big red arrow, as shown here:

-As you can also see, you're not alone in the tree; as you progress you will spot Airaxes sat in their nests watching you, as well as the occasional Buzzer flitting back and forth and some odd critter who hides in holes in the tree and hurls acorns at you.
+As you can also see, you're not alone in the tree!
+As you progress, you will spot Airaxes sat in their nests watching you, Buzzers flitting back and forth, and some odd critter who hides in holes in the tree and hurls acorns at you.
 I know, how rude.
-If your Warfs come into contact with any of these obstacles then their parachute will deflate; it won't cause them to fall out of the sky, but it will dramatically reduce their upward momentum and cause them to start coming back down earlier than if they still had their parachute.
+If your Warfs come into contact with any of these obstacles then their parachute will rip off; it does not change their speed or trajectory, but affects the bonuses discussed later.

 Ouch... crash landing.